mstrutt/jekyll-portfolio/app/_posts/2016-02-25-notes-from-front-end-london-february-2016.markdown

 - Run a design sprint
 	- a fast structured way of developing your ideas
 	- solve one design problem
-	- 5 stages (1 day each): unpack sketch decide prototype test
+	- 5 stages (1 day each): unpack, sketch, decide, prototype, test

 ### Running a sprint

 - Prepare
 	- choose a problem
-	- gather your team, including
+	- gather your team, including:
 		- a stakeholder
 		- a manager
 		- a developer